richardsbenjamin/richardsbenjamin.github.io/_posts/2025-08-30-aurora-intro.md

 ## Running the Code
 Fortunately, running inference on the model does not require the same infrastructure as for training it.

-With Aurora's GitHub, we can run the model, calculate the RMSE, and compare it to HRES, a traditional numerical prediction model.
+With Aurora's GitHub, we can run the model, calculate the RMSE, and compare it a traditional numerical prediction model (NWP).
 For this comparison, we use WeatherBench2’s ERA5 reanalysis as the reference dataset and HRES as the NWP benchmark.
-This allows us to quantify Aurora’s skill relative to a state-of-the-art numerical weather prediction model over the same temporal and spatial domains, providing a consistent evaluation framework.
+This allows us to quantify Aurora's skill relative to a state-of-the-art numerical weather prediction model over the same temporal and spatial domains.

 A portion of the code for running the Aurora model is shown below.
 The full notebook can be found [here](https://colab.research.google.com/drive/13wygipAg_hSIeylcQWyF1uojE_JyiyFl?usp=sharing).
 The code is adapted from Microsoft's own [example](https://microsoft.github.io/aurora/example_era5.html).